xchopin/API-Server-with-AJAX-Client/README.md

 # CORS-Compliant REST API Server with AJAX Client
-This is a quick demonstration of a CORS-COMPLIANT Rest API Server in PHP with a JQuery Client using AJAX for its requests.
+This is a quick demonstration of a CORS-Compliant REST API Server, written in PHP with a JQuery Client using AJAX for its CORS-requests.

 ## Engines used

-- CORS jQuery AJAX requests
+- Ajax
 - Eloquent ORM
 - Font Awesome
+- jQuery
 - Slim Micro framework
 - Twig
 - Twitter Bootstrap